codeat3/laravel-responsecache-php72/README.md

 ## Security

-If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.
+If you discover any security related issues, please email freek@spatie.be, code.at.three@gmail.com instead of using the issue tracker.

 ## Postcardware

-You're free to use this package, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
+You're free to use this package, but if it makes it to your production environment we highly appreciate you send spatie a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.
+Spatie address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-We publish all received postcards [on our company website](https://spatie.be/en/opensource/postcards).
+Spatie publishes all received postcards [on our company website](https://spatie.be/en/opensource/postcards).

 ## Credits

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-## Support us
+## Support spatie

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).